aws-samples/amazon-chime-sdk/apps/chat/README.md

 1. Open a browser of your choice and navigate to [http://localhost:9000](http://localhost:9000/) to access the client
 2. Change the drop down to Credential Exchange Service
-3. The Credential Exchange Service is a small lambda running behind API gateway that enables exchanging your applications or identity provider's (IDP) token for AWS credentials.
-To simulate the processes of exchanging credentials by default the lambda returns anonymous access regardless of the token provided.
+3. The Credential Exchange Service is a small lambda running behind API gateway that enables exchanging your applications or identity provider's (IDP) token for AWS credentials, or for you to implement custom authentication.
+To simulate the processes of exchanging credentials, by default the lambda returns anonymous access regardless of the token provided.
 Click "Exchange Token for AWS Credentials" to get anonymous access to the chat application.
-If you wish to change the code to validate your application/IDP token, modify the following code in /backend/serverless/template.yml.
+If you wish to change the code to validate your application/IDP token or implement custom authentication, modify the following code in /backend/serverless/template.yml.

 ```
  // STEP 1: Validate your identity providers access token and return user information